pvoulgaris9398/DotNetSampleApp/log.md

 - My machine is a little more powerful (in terms of cores) than his and I am seeing a 10-12x improvement
 - Also, I am using `.NET 8` which might have an affect
+- Yup, looks like I'm pretty much getting the same results as him, see my `net6.0` run above.
+- I also appear to have [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) support, which he doesn't have
+- My `net6.0` appears a little out-of-date, compared to his
 - I wonder how this will work on my new laptop

 ## Sunday, 7/7/24